hugon-unez/cs107_project_team9_2023/API_draft/README.md

 ### Functions:
 - `__init__`: Initializes appropriate attributes.
 - `execute_query`: Executes the query (if given) and stores the data.

-## Class: DataPreprocessor
-Inherits Base Class.
-Manages data preprocessing tasks.

-### Functions:
-- `__init__`: Initializes appropriate attributes.
-- `normalize_data`: Normalizes the data either passed to the class or data from an executed query.
-- `remove_outliers`: Removes outliers from the data either passed to the class or data from an executed query.
-- `interpolate_data`: Performs interpolation on the data either passed to the class or data from an executed query.
-- `correct_redshift`: Adjusts the wavelengths of the spectral data based on the redshift values associated with each celestial object.

 ## Class: MetadataExtractor
 Inherits Base Class.